 In 2 Thessalonians 2, Paul says that in the latter days there will be a falling away [from the faith].
 For those of us who have been in the Ekklesia for many years, we have witnessed much apostasy in the Ekklesia in our modern times.
 The gift of discernment is vital in identifying false spirits and false doctrines.
 Discernment makes it possible to see them for what they are and then turn away from them.

-Thessalonians 2:3 Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition;
+Thessalonians 2:3 Let no man deceive you by any means: for that day shall not come, except there come a falling away first [one cannot fall away from something they were never a part of], and that man of sin be revealed, the son of perdition;

 Colossians 2:8 Beware lest any man spoil you [deceive you] through philosophy and vain deceit, [to follow after] after the tradition of men, after the rudiments [vain worldliness] of the world, and [cause us to turn from Christ and deceive us into turning away from zeal to follow the whole Word of God] not after Christ.

 If we love the truth, we will prove all things by the whole Word of God, before we accept them; and we will put the things proven by God’s Word into practice in our lives.

 If we just leave our salvation up to our church leaders and pastors and follow men without proving the things they teach us; or if we know that they are promoting things that are not according to God’s teachings but we follow after them anyway; we show by our actions that we do not love the truth.

 The whole world is lacking in understanding the things of God and therefore lacks discernment because they refuse to worship and to look to the true God and live by every Word of God in SPIRIT and in TRUTH.
 We must seek for and pray for God to give us godly understanding, and then we must separate ourselves from all that is contrary to the Word of God.